arimger/Unity-Editor-Toolbox/README.md

 ### Toolbox Drawers <a name="toolboxdrawers"></a>

-Drawers based on classes inheriting from **ToolboxDrawer** and associated **ToolboxAttribute**.
-A quite powerful custom system that allows you to create really flexible drawers.
+Drawers are based on classes inherited from the **ToolboxDrawer** class and associated **ToolboxAttribute**.
+With this powerful custom system you are able to create really flexible drawers.
 You can use them without limitations (they work with sub-classes and as array children).
 Every ToolboxDrawer is layout-based.
 For proper work they need at least one settings file located in your project.
 You can find predefined one here - `Editor Toolbox/EditorSettings.asset`.

 &nbsp;